• Skip to primary navigation

 the aubergines are cooked on BBQ

-Peel the aubergines and discard the seeds if there are any.
 Finely chop the aubergines and then place them in a sieve to get rid of their bitter water.
-Set them aside until needed.

 the aubergines are finely chopped

-In a saucepan over medium heat, melt the butter, add the flour and then cook for 2 minutes stirring continuously.
+In a saucepan over medium heat, melt the butter, add the flour, and then cook for 2 minutes stirring continuously.

 the melted butter is mixed with flour to make the béchamel

 Whisk in a little of the warm milk at a time, stirring continuously, until you have a smooth and velvety sauce.
-Cook for a few minutes until thickened, stirring continuously.

 Adding the milk gradually to make bechamel

 Mix in the aubergine, and the grated cheese, and then season it with salt and nutmeg.
-Keep warm until you serve it.

 adding the aubergines and cheese to béchamel